AM2R-Community-Developers/AM2R-Community-Updates/README.md

 Afterwards, replace the two blank shader assets with default GM:S shader skeletons or your own copy of each shader, as well as the accompanying script files for the Retro Palette Swapper: `pal_swap_init_system` and `pal_swap_set`.

 Finally, you will need to install `modifiers.ini` as well as the `lang` and `mods` folders as datafiles within the GM:S project.
 The default ones do not contain the actual assets and are merely references.
 These can be copied over from your AM2R_15_2 folder.

+## About GameMaker versions
+This source code was designed to run on GM:S 1.4.1763, however, if you feel a bit experimental (or if you don't want to downgrade), try to do the following:

+- Set `IS_9999` macro to `true`.
+- Comment all the lines where IDE is complaining about missing functions.
+- Try running the game.
+- Hope it runs.